DKFZ Career Service: Scientific Life beyond the Lab

 Further information about the Career Service can be found on the DKFZ intranet, including a sharepoint site.
 This includes a list of career-related books in the DKFZ library and information about our PhD careers survey, the DKFZ Career Service Facebook page and a useful mailing list.

-Please contact Barbara, the Graduate Office or the Department for Advanced Training for more information.
+Please contact the Career Service, the Graduate Office or Advanced Training for more information.

 Successful applications - Five tips how to boost your career